On 9 May 1988, Queen Elizabeth II – Queen of Australia and Head of the Commonwealth – opened our New Parliament House on Capital Hill in Canberra.

 So on 9 May we should celebrate the opening by our dear Queen of this great monument to Australian democracy, society and institutions, by:

-- visiting Parliament House if you're near Canberra, or visiting Parliament House in Melbourne where Federation-era parliament sat until 1927
+- if you’re in the Melbourne area, visiting Parliament House in Melbourne where Federation-era parliament sat until 1927

-- updating yourself on the significant changes made to accessibility to Parliament House - eg security fencing - made necessary due to those in Australia who do not appreciate the freedom our forefathers fought for, and designed in the original accessibility of the building
+- updating yourself on the significant changes made in recent times to security and access to Parliament House – eg the proliferation of high “fences of peace” and robust “bollards of diversity” – made necessary due to those now in Australia who do not appreciate the freedom and values our forefathers fought for

 - reading up on the history of our democracy since Federation, and/or